AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 __Step 3.__ Create a zip file containing this file.

-Keep the create archive on your disk for the next step.
+Keep the created archive on your disk for the next step.

 Register your system
 ------------------------------------------------